 Projects background

 Based on schizophrenia GWAS data, we discovered a specific cluster of SNX19 gene transcripts associated with schizophrenia risk using RNA-seq and DNA methylation data combined with the genotyping data generated from 495 postmortem brains of schizophrenia and controls.
-We also investigated SNX19 transcript patterns in autopsy brains through molecular and cell biology experiments (Ma et al. 2019).
+We also investigated SNX19 transcript patterns in autopsy brains through molecular and cell biology experiments (Ma et al. 2020).

 We are using CRISPR gene editing on human induced pluripotent stem cells (hiPSCs) to create isogenic lines, followed by differentiating them into 2D neurons and 3D brain organoids to study the impact of SNX19 on neuronal function (e.g., synapse loss, calcium level, and autophagy).
+We are performing a series of behavior tests in mouse model to investigate the impact of SNX19 on cognitive functions.

 Ongoing Projects